 William S. Breffle

 - Associate Professor of Economics, College of Business

 - PhD, Economics, University of Colorado at Boulder

 Dr. Breffle is an applied microeconomist specializing in environmental economics.
 Prior to joining Michigan Tech, for 12 years he conducted economics research primarily for testimony for large Natural Resource Damage Assessments at Superfund sites.
 He has done work in 15 states for a variety of stakeholders, working mainly with State and Federal Trustees.
 As a result, when he joined Michigan Tech in 2007 he brought practical and policy-relevant experience.
 He routinely collaborates with students and faculty on a wide spectrum of projects.

 Dr. Breffle is well-published in peer-reviewed books and journals, and has managed significant funding at Michigan Tech.
 He has published over twenty-five research papers and twenty technical reports.
 Two of Dr. Breffle’s journal articles were selected for the International Library of Environmental Economics and Policy book volumes as "important and influential essays."
 Another publication co-authored by Dr. Breffle in 2006 is listed among the top 200 "most influential" research papers in the discipline of environmental and ecological economics, based on a rigorous statistical evaluation of nearly seven thousand articles.

-In 2011, Dr. Breffle was a Finalist for the Wells Fargo Teacher of the Year award in the School of Business and Economics.
+In 2011, Dr. Breffle was a Finalist for the Wells Fargo Teacher of the Year award in the College of Business.
 Dr. Breffle was interviewed by CBS-Detroit in 2012 as part of the Great Lakes Technology and Innovation Report, and in 2014, he was selected as the first ever Props for Profs recipient after being nominated by a student for going above and beyond his teaching duties.
 In 2015, Dr. Breffle was selected as a Finalist for the campus-wide Distinguished Teaching Award, the university's highest teaching honor, and he was inducted into the Michigan Tech Academy of Teaching Excellence.
-In 2018, Dr. Breffle was the first economist in 27 years to be inducted by the School of Business and Economics into the business honor society Beta Gamma Sigma.
+In 2018, Dr. Breffle was the first economist in 27 years to be inducted by the College of Business into the business honor society Beta Gamma Sigma.
 In 2021, Dr. Breffle was the first Tech economics professor to be bestowed the honor of College of Business Teacher of the Year.